andreoja/andmetehnika_projekt/README.md

 ### **3. Open and run closest_traffic_feature.ipynb in Jupyter Notebook**

+This will make 2 new columns to liiklusonnetused table.
+For every row it will look for a closest traffic measuring feature and add it to the table.
+Then it will calculate the distance between the feature and the place where accident happened.

 ### 4. Open and run dashboard.r in RStudio

 This will run the dashboard which allows you to: